 Though the title sounds more like a film about a magician conducting arcane rites, The Conjuring is both a haunted house and a possession film.
 It also is one of an increasing number of such films that advertise themselves with the byline based on a true story.
-We have a variety of haunted house films claiming to be based on truth The Amityville Horror (1979), An American Haunting (2005), The Amityville Horror (2005) and The Haunting in Connecticut (2009).
+We have a variety of haunted house films claiming to be based on truth The Amityville Horror (1979), An American Haunting (2005), The Amityville Horror (2005), The Haunting in Connecticut (2009) and Winchester (2018).
 There have been a similar number of possession/exorcism films of recent supposedly based on true events Possessed (2000), The Exorcism of Emily Rose (2005), Blackwater Valley Exorcism (2006), The Rite (2011), The Possession (2012), Deliver Us From Evil (2014), The Vatican Tapes (2015) and The Crucifixion (2017).